The Interplay Between Soft "as code" Disciplines

 Key takeaways from the mind map:

-This visualisation reinforces the chapter's central message: soft "as code" disciplines are more powerful together than in isolation, creating an ecosystem where human creativity is amplified by the precision and reliability of code.
+This visualisation reinforces the chapter's central message: soft "as code" disciplines compound their value when combined rather than deployed in isolation, creating an ecosystem where human creativity is amplified by the precision and reliability of code.

 A Shared DNA